 Reviews will not be processed until the financial aid file is complete.

-If you have significantly underestimated your income on a prior year’s Student Review form, you may be required to wait until the end of the calendar year before this review can be considered.
+If you have significantly underestimated your income on a prior year’s Student Review form, you may be required to wait until the end of the calendar year before a new review can be considered.

 If your current situation is not on the form and you want to know if it is reviewable, please visit any financial aid office and a counselor will assess your situation.
 Not all situations are reviewable per federal regulations.